 Peach Sangria with Rosé Wine is a fresh, light and simple cocktail.
 This drink captures the sweet flavors of summer and can be made for a crowd!

 Need another summer cocktail?
 This Refreshing Cucumber Cocktail with Mint and Lime can be made as a cocktail or a mocktail!
-For a summer breakfast drink, try this simple 5 Ingredient Watermelon Banana Smoothie for a light and healthy start to your morning.
+Or try this Spiked Cranberry Lemonade (Fisher's Island Copycat Recipe).
+It has vodka and a little whiskey and is so simple to make at home!

 Peach Sangria with Rosé Wine Details